angiedickson24/ticket-lifecycle/README.md

 </p>

 <p>
-Let's say in another example a ticket is created saying that the Adobe software update is broken in the accounting department.
-John picks up the ticket and reads through it.
-The ticket is a bit vague and doesn't specify whether this issue affects the entire department or whether just a few users are affected.
-We also don't know if the update is due to a faulty patch or Adobe itself.
-It's best to call the customer up in these cases and verify some details before working through the ticket.
-However, in this case we'll assume that only a few users were affected.
-In this case, we set the SLA to Sev-C as it has minor impact on the business as a whole and can respond to the user to try restarting the computers and see if it works.
-If this actions resolves the problem, we can then close the ticket.
+If a ticket is submitted saying the Adobe software update is broken in the accounting department, and John picks it up, he should check for details.
+If the ticket is unclear, it’s best to call the customer to clarify the scope of the issue and possible causes, like whether it's a faulty patch or an Adobe issue.

+In this example, let's say only a few users are affected.
+John can classify it as a "Sev-C" (minor impact), advise the users to try restarting their computers, and, if that solves the problem, close the ticket.

 </p>
 <img src="https://github.com/user-attachments/assets/30d6e70b-fb5c-4dab-acbb-c69bcb2c0950" height="80%" width="80%" alt="closed 2nd ticket"/>
 <br />

 <p>
-Now for one final example, let's say the CFO of a company is unable to turn on his laptop.
-This can be quite serious if the CFO is unable to access critical documents for the business.
-However the issue may not be as bad as it seems depending on how fast the laptop can be fixed for eg. bad battery (easy fix) vs failed inverter (harder fix).
-Let's set the priority level to emergency for now and say we may change this once we get more information.
+For a final example, if the CFO can’t turn on their laptop, this is potentially serious since they may need critical documents.
+However, the severity depends on how quickly it can be fixed (e.g., a battery issue is easier than a failed inverter).
+We’ll set the priority to "emergency" for now and adjust it if needed once we have more details..
 </p>
 <br />